 2. Shop at Airlie’s Saturday Market

 Located in tropical Queensland, there is never a lack of fresh tropical fruits and great produce in Airlie Beach.
-On Saturdays, the foreshore in town fills with a range of dealers selling local arts and crafts, fresh fruit and vegetables and more.
+On Saturdays, the foreshore in town fills with a range of merchant selling local arts and crafts, fresh fruit and vegetables and more.
 It’s a great place to soak in the relaxed, chilled atmosphere of Airlie Beach.

 3. Visit Cedar Creek Falls